Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

-Like most older games, obtaining a new copy of FE7 isn't cheap, and .
-That said, it's an excellent strategic game that's neither too child-like for adults to enjoy nor too dark for children to play (I'd compare it with Star Wars's maturity level, and the two series even share will run you around $60several plot similarities).
-Many players also use GBA roms to play the title, although some believe this ruins the challenge because of your ability to save at any time.
+Like most older games, obtaining a new copy of FE7 isn't cheap, and will run you around $60.
+That said, it's an excellent strategy game that's neither too child-like for adults to enjoy nor too dark for children to play (I'd compare it with Star Wars' maturity level, and the two series even share several plot similarities).
+Many players also use GBA ROMs to play the title, although some believe this ruins the challenge because of your ability to save at any time.

 Regardless of your play manner, Blazing Blade remains not only one of the best Fire Emblem titles but one of my favorite games of all time, and it rightfully spearheaded interest in the series outside of Japan.
 Thankfully, with a handful of well-received sequels, like FE Awakening and Heroes, the franchise is going as strong as ever.
 But for now, as we eagerly await Nintendo's next batch of strategic warfare video games, vote for your favorite character and I'll see you at our next countdown!